-Most security guard and gaming surveillance officer jobs require a high school diploma.
-Gaming surveillance officers sometimes need experience with security and video surveillance.
-Most states require security guards to be registered with the state, especially if they carry a firearm.
+Security guards and gambling surveillance officers typically require a high school diploma and on-the-job training.
+Gambling surveillance officers sometimes need experience with security and video surveillance.
+Most states require security guards to be licensed by the state, especially if they carry a firearm.

-Security guards generally need a high school diploma or equivalent, although some jobs may not have any education requirements.
-Gaming surveillance officers also need a high school diploma or equivalent and may need experience with video surveillance technology depending upon assignment.
+Security guards typically need a high school diploma or equivalent, although some jobs may not require formal educational credentials.
+Gambling surveillance officers also need a high school diploma or equivalent.

-Although most employers provide instruction for newly hired security guards, the amount of training they receive varies.
-Most security guards, however, learn their job in a few weeks.
-During this time, the employer-provided training typically covers emergency procedures, detention of suspected criminals, and proper communication.
+Although most employers provide instruction for newly hired security guards and surveillance officers, the amount of training varies.
+Most security guards learn their job in a few weeks, but gambling surveillance officers and investigators may need several months.
+Employer-provided training typically covers emergency procedures, crime prevention, and proper communication.

-Many states recommend that security guards receive approximately 8 hours of pre-assignment training, 8–16 hours of on-the-job training, and 8 hours of annual training.
-This may include training in protection, public relations, report writing, deterring crises, first aid, and other specialized training related to the security guard’s assignment.
+Many states recommend that security guards receive about 8 hours of pre-assignment training, 8 to 16 hours of on-the-job training, and 8 hours of annual training.
+Instruction may include protection, public relations, report writing, deterring crises, first aid, and other specialized training related to the security guard’s assignment.

 Training is more rigorous for armed guards because they require weapons training.
 Armed guards may be tested periodically in the use of firearms.

 Gambling surveillance officers and investigators receive training in topics such as the rules of casino games, gaming regulations, identifying cheating techniques, and the proper use of video and radio equipment.